TheRdMelon/pixelplanet/README.md

 - The HTML for the Help Screen is in src/components/HelpModal.js

 Canvas specific configuartion like colors and cooldown is in `src/canvases.json` for all canvases.
-The CanvasSize is expected to be a power of 4 (4096, 16384, 65536,...) and not smaller than 256. bcd is base cooldown for unset pixels, pcd is cooldown for placing on top of others, cds is stacktime, req is the requirement to be allowed to set on canvas in total pixels placed (or -1 for no requirement or 0 for having to be registered). `sd` is the start-date of the canvas, its used to know the oldest available backup (see Backup & Historical View section).
+The CanvasSize is expected to be a power of 4 (4096, 16384, 65536) and not smaller than 256 and not larger than 65536 (you can however change the websocket packages in src/socket/packages/ to send chunk coordinates in 16bit and surpas that limit). bcd is base cooldown for unset pixels, pcd is cooldown for placing on top of others, cds is stacktime, req is the requirement to be allowed to set on canvas in total pixels placed (or -1 for no requirement or 0 for having to be registered). `sd` is the start-date of the canvas, its used to know the oldest available backup (see Backup & Historical View section).
 All the cooldown values are in ms.
-If you want to add a new canvas, be sure that you additionally create `public/loading${canvasId}.png` and `public/assets3d/normal${canvasId}.jpg` and `public/assets3d/specular${canvasId}.jpg`, check out the existing ones to see what those files are for.
+If you want to add a new canvas, be sure that you additionally create `public/loading${canvasId}.png`, `public/assets3d/normal${canvasId}.jpg`, `public/preview${canvasId}.png` and `public/assets3d/specular${canvasId}.jpg`, check out the existing ones to see what those files are for.
+If `v` is set to true for a canvas, it will be a 3D canvas.

 The default configuration values can be seen in `src/core/config.js` and for the canvases in `src/core/constats.js`